prasadbndkar/AI-Portfolio-Reviewer/README.md

 # AI-Portfolio-Reviewer
-This is RAG based AI Portfolio Reviewer, which helps users in summarizing, reviewing any candidates Portfolio.
-The **Architecture** comprises following modules
+This is RAG based AI Portfolio Reviewer, which helps users in summarizing, reviewing any candidates Portfolio.\n The **Architecture** comprises following modules
   -  Knowledge Base / List of Source Files
   -  Metdata Filter to Narrow down Knowledge Base to Specific candidate